TheFreeman193/PIFS/README.md

 - Build profiles of the `user` type with `release-keys` tags are more likely to work than `userdebug` and `test-keys` or `dev-keys` builds.
 - If you lost the `MEETS_BASIC_INTEGRITY` verdict with all the profiles you try, you might be using profiles with the wrong ABI compatibility.
-    Check your device's ABI list again or try profiles from another folder.
+    Check your device's ABI list again or try profiles from another directory.
 - Fingerprints/properties with generic values such `generic`, `mainline`, and `Android` are likely to fail and you should use the equivalent _product_ or _vendor_ values instead.
 - If you're intermittently passing and failing verdicts with the same profile, it may be that the Play Integrity system is detecting your rooted environment.
     Try using root detectors such as [RootBeerFresh](https://github.com/KimChangYoun/rootbeerFresh/) to check your environment and look at the logs for any Magisk/KernelSU modules you have installed.